 Take yourself and your friends on this tour during the winter or spring months.

 How much does it cost?
 Nothing.
-It's a wonderful tropical adventure for you and your friends.
+It's a self-guided tour -- a wonderful tropical adventure for you and your friends.
 Get a free copy of the route map and go.

 The map and driving directions should be a helpful guide to navigating your way, and we hope you'll find the information about the places we'll stop, as well as some options and dining choices, to be enlightening and entertaining.

 In addition, some historic homes are highlighted.
 Be sure to print the map to bring along as your guide.

 If your group or organization would like to arrange for your own customized tour, contact Robert Burr at 305-443-7973.

 If you'd like to be informed of upcoming events, join the e-mail list.